ReactiveHTML/rimmel/README.md

 The rationale is that "state", as represented by plain old values such as numbers, strings and objects that are stored somewhere in memory is something you almost never need to read.
 Not now, not in 2 seconds, not in 45 minutes, not tomorrow.
 You only need those when certain events happen, in order to respond.

-After that everything should go quiet, including your CPU, to keep your laptop cool until the next UI event occurs.
+After that, everything should go quiet, including your CPU, to keep your laptop cool until the next UI event occurs.

 This is, in summary, the _discrete-functional-reactive_ paradigm behind Observables and RxJS (as opposed to the functional-reactive paradigm in general in which state is more like a continuous flow of data).